ksvirsky/payment-escrow/README.md

 * `targetAddress`: The account address of Party B.
 * `paymentDelay`: The duration (in seconds) after which Party B is allowed to withdraw funds in the normal flow.
-* `cancelDelay`:  The duration (in seconds) defines the waiting period for Party A to allow withdrawals after cancellation of the payment.
+* `cancelDelay`: The duration (in seconds) that defines the waiting period for Party A to withdraw funds after initiating a payment cancellation.
 * `disputeDelay`: The duration (in seconds) that each party must wait during the disputable flow after initiating a dispute or re-dispute.

 #### `PaymentEscrow` Contract Functions & Features: